lheuveline/french-speech-chatbot/Readme.md

 When the Chatbot detect a request, it will send request to the LLM to get an answer and then use TTS to synthesize response and play the output through speakers.

 - TO-DO :
-  * Add a way to use local models each service
+  * [WIP] Add a way to use local models each service
-  * Add service to enable LLM model finetuning
+  * [NotStarted] Add service to enable LLM model finetuning
-  * Reduce ASR model GPU usage
+  * [Done !]
+Reduce ASR model GPU usage
-  * Get or train a better French TTS model
+  * [NotStarted] Get or train a better French TTS model

 ## Requirements